masa-byte/IoT-Micrservice-Event-Analytics/README.md

 # Microservice Application for IOT
-This is part two of a project for course **Internet of Things and Services**
+This is part three of a project for course **Internet of Things and Services**
 <br>
 <br>

 ### Application type
-This application is tested through clients like **Postman**, and **Insomnia** and **Swagger**.
+This application has its own web interface for checking the results, and visualizations can be done with **Grafana**.
 It is a **microservice** application, meaning it is divided into multiple services, each with its own responsibility.
 <br>

 ### Idea
-The idea is to have 3 microservices that communicate with each other using MQTT, and one of them has REST API for communication with clients.
+The idea is to have 3 microservices that communicate with each other using MQTT, NATS, and one of them has web interface for the clients to see the events in real time.

 ### Architecture
-The first microservice was written in **Python** and it is acting as a sensor, which is reading the data from a database (simulating the way data would arrive in real-time) and sending that to a MQTT topic.
-The second microservice was written in **Python** as well and it is acting as an analytics service, which is collecting the data from sensor and is sending it to **eKuiper** for analysis, and then forwarding results to another MQTT topic.
-The last microservice is acting as an access point for clients, meaning it implements REST API and is subscribing to the topic with event info from the analytics service.
-The last microservice is written in **.NET Core**.
+The first microservice is written in **Python** and it is the Server microservice.
+It simulates data stream from a csv file and sends that to an **MQTT** topic.
+The second microservice is written in **Python** and it is the Filter microservice.
+It reads the data from the MQTT topic and filters it based on the time window, sending the aggregated data to a NATS topic.
+The third microservice is written in **.NET Core** and it is the Command microservice.
+It is subscribed to the **MQTT** topic on which **eKuiper** send analysis data, and has a web interface to display the events to the clients. it uses **SignalR** to do that.
+The fourth microservice is written in **NestJS** and it is subscribed to the NATS topic.
+It collects the data, stores in it **InfluxDB**.
+Lastly, **Grafana** is used for visualization.

 ### Data
-The database is **PostgreSQL**.
+The database is **InfluxDB**.
 The dataset used is https://www.kaggle.com/datasets/ogbuokiriblessing/sensor-based-aquaponics-fish-pond-datasets?select=IoTPond10.csv.
 The dataset is about the sensor data from aquaponics fish ponds.
 The data is about the temperature, pH, oxygen level, etc. in the water.
-I have cleaned the data and added pond_id to the data, and when importing the data, entry_id will be overridden to keep consistency and unique keys.
-The data is stored in the database, and the sensor microservice reads from it.
+I have cleaned the data and added pond_id to the data.
+The data is stored in csv files and the Server Microservice reads from them and simulates real time stream.

 ### Tech stack
-It was written in **.NET Core** and **Python**, and uses **PostgreSQL** as the database, and **MQTT** and **REST**.
-MQTT broker is **eclipse-mosquitto**. **eKuiper** is used for analytics. **Docker** is used for containerization. **Docker-compose** is used for orchestration. **pgAdmin** is used for database GUI. **Swagger** is used for API documentation. **Postman** and **Insomnia** are used for testing.
+It was written in **.NET Core**, **NestJS**, and **Python**, and uses **InfluxDB** as the database, and **MQTT** and **NATS**.
+MQTT broker is **eclipse-mosquitto**. **eKuiper** is used for analytics. **Docker** is used for containerization. **Docker-compose** is used for orchestration. **Grafana** is used for visualization. **SignalR** is used for real time communication.
 <br>
 <br>